vtorosyan/vtorosyan.github.io/_posts/2016/12/2016-12-31-resolutions-for-2017.md

 - I want to understand what the hell is **Data Science**.
 I'll try to share my learnings and also open source small projects ;)
 - I feel like it's time to give back something to the community.
 I'm planning to actively **contribute to open source projects** which are waiting for my commits!

-Last by not least, I'm moving to write code for [Soundcloud](https://soundcloud.com){:target="_blank"} soon!
-This is very exciting and challenging itself!
+Last by not least, I'm going to write code for [Soundcloud](https://soundcloud.com){:target="_blank"} soon!
+This is very exciting and challenging itself (more details on upcoming post)!.

 Meanwhile, I'm still in [Friendsurance](https://www.friendsurance.de/){:target="_blank"}, where I spent my year, so don't forget to contact in case you want to [work](https://www.friendsurance.de/jobs){:target="_blank"} with us.